 4. Devise a decompression zone and use it appropriately

-Its objective is to give your customers enough time to adjust to your store after having entered and then guiding them in the direction that you want them to go.
+Its objective is to give your customers enough time to adjust to your store after having entered and then guide them in the direction that you want them to go.
 That said, there is a debate on how to use it appropriately.

 However, that argument breaks down as soon as you consider the ‘Butt-Brush’ factor, which we mentioned above.
 Also, as retail strategists, Rich Kizer and Georganne Bender point out since it’s the area where your customers refocus themselves before beginning to shop, they’re likely to miss any merchandise you place there.